jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 print(f"testing: loss (compare with sample)={loss_sample:.4}")
 ```

 We plot the predicted values with the true values.
-(The values derived from our Oracle model.)
+(The values from our Oracle model.)
 For the first plot, we temporarily downsize the network to 2 hidden layers.
-In the plot, we fix the years of education to 22 and plot how the number of dates varied with income.
-The orange dots are our predictions.
-The blue dots are from the Oracle model adding some noise.
+In the plot, we fix the years of education to 22, and plot how the number of dates varied with income.
+The orange dots are our predictions, the blue dots are from the Oracle model adding some noise.
 The data match pretty well with each other.
 <div class="imgcap">
 <img src="/assets/dl/fc_2l.png" style="border:none;width:60%">
 </div>

 > Congratulations!
-We just solved a problem using deep learning!
+We just solve a problem using deep learning!

 The code looks simple and easy.
-When we solve couple visual recognition problems later, you will realize that the codes are almost the same.
-We prefer to keep things simple now so we can play with it using different ideas.
-For real problems, instead of two inputs (the years of education and the monthly income), there may be a couple dozen features (input).
+When we solve couple visual recognition problems later, you will realize the codes are almost the same.
+We prefer to keep things simple now so we can play with it with different ideas.
+For real problems, instead of 2 input (the years of education and the monthly income), there may be a couple dozens features (input).
 For complex problems, we add fully connected layers (FC) to enrich the model.
 For visual recognition, we convert the 2-D image into a 1-D array and feed it to an FC.
 Nevertheless, if we want to push the accuracy up for complex visual problems, we add convolution layers in front of the FC.
 Nevertheless, learning FC covers the critical techniques for CNN.

-Now, we increase the number of hidden layers back from 2 to 4.
-Our prediction accuracy drops.
-It takes more training time and tuning.
-When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.
+Now we increase the number of hidden layers back from 2 to 4.
+Our prediction accuracy drops, and it takes more training time and tuning.
+When we plot it in 3D with variable income and eduction, some part of the 2D plain is bended instead of flat.
 <div class="imgcap">
 <img src="/assets/dl/fc_4l.png" style="border:none;width:60%">
 </div>